spryker/spryker-docs/docs/pbc/all/product-information-management/202204.0/configurable-product-feature-overview/configuration-process-flow-of-configurable-product.md

 ---
 title: Configuration process flow of configurable products
 last_updated: Jun 2, 2022
-description: This document describes the flow chart that demonstrates the configuration process of the configurable product.
+description: This document shows the configuration process of the configurable product.
 template: concept-topic-template
 ---